ktch/ktch.github.com/_posts/2012-06-11-zach-phillips-business-card.md

 project: creativeconsultant
 video: 44582079
 author: Zach Phillips
+synopsis: My grandfather and I teamed up to create my first freelance business card.
+Though I don't use it anymore, I still love it.
 ---

 Before I opened the Kitchen, I was working as a freelance consultant, and so I needed a business card.